belgianmobileid/doc/directIntegration/authentication.md

 <code>200</code> <code>application/json</code>

 The UserInfo Response is represented as a signed and encrypted JWT.
-So, before being able to extract the claims you will have to decrypt and verify the signature.
+So, before being able to extract the claims you will have to decrypt and verify the signature (refer to <a href="https://belgianmobileid.github.io/doc/authentication/#securing-the-exchange-of-information" target="blank">this section</a> for more information).

 {% endtab %}